nimona/go-nimona/README.md

 Currently the only supported protocol for peer communication is TCP over TLS.
 Such addresses are prefixed with `tcps:` followed by an ip address and port.

-Network keeps a blacklist that will exponentially back-off attempts to dial unresponsive addresses.
+Network keeps a blocklist that will exponentially back-off attempts to dial unresponsive addresses.

 Upon successful connection and handshake, the resulting `net.Connection` will